richardvenneman/appsignal-docs/source/gem-settings/configuration.html.md

 Set this key to `true` if you use a container based deployment system such as Docker.

-Per appsignal gem version 1.4 this setting is automatically detected and no manual configuration is necessary.
+Since appsignal gem version 2.0 this setting is automatically detected and no manual configuration is necessary.
 If you're having trouble with the automatic detection, please [contact support](mailto:support@appsignal.com).